kwaclaw/KdSoft.EtwListener/ReadMe.md

 An agent is a Windows service that can make outgoing network connections.

-- It is always connected to the agent manager configured during the install.
+- It attempts to connect to the agent manager configured during the install.
 - Depending on configuration, the agent can also connect to an external endpoint to send the log events to.
 - For installation instructions, see [Install.md](EtwEvents.PushAgent/Install.md) and [deploy/ReadMe.md](EtwEvents.PushAgent/deploy/ReadMe.md).